Chapter One: Warming Up

 Charles Seblanksy was in his final resting place.
 Everyone who knew him was in tears.
 Terra saw some of his closest male friends even turning their heads to cry out of sight.
 Yet, as his daughter whom he'd loved quite so dearly, Terra felt absolutely nothing watching the soil cover up the hole.

 All she did was look.

-She pulled Terra close to her and allowed their heads to rest against each other's, side by side.
-She squeezed her arms and then, sniffled.
-For a moment, Terra continued to stare at the marble tombstone that'd her father's name permanently carved on it and just then, for a fleeting millisecond, she shuddered.
+Then, Petra pulled her into her arms and allowed their heads to rest against each other's.
+She squeezed her daughter's arms, and sniveled.
+For a moment, Terra stared at her father's name on the tomb and then, for an almost undetectable second, she shuddered.